haleanana/haleananaresume/README.md

 <h2> UX </h2>
 As I've mentioned, this website is mainly targeted at potential employers.
 I focused on something simple and easy to navigate but made sure that it showcases what I'm capable of visually and technically.

-During my research of what a good online resume should present, I found the following:
+During my research for what a good online resume should present, I found the following:

 <ul>
 <li> Simple and easy to navigate</li>
 <li> Just  the right amount of information </li>
 <li> Colour scheme should be pleasing and should not contradict</li>